Sudanese civil war (2023–present): United Arab Emirates

 On 30 April 2025 UAE authorities said they had intercepted millions of rounds of ammunition at an airport in the UAE which was being illegally transferred to the SAF, which the latter denied.

-Sudan opened a case at the International Court of Justice alleging that the UAE was complicit in genocide against the Masalit.
+Sudan opened a case at the International Court of Justice (ICJ) accusing the UAE of breaching the Genocide Convention by arming and funding the Rapid Support Forces.
 The court hearings began on 10 April 2025.
-On 5 May, the court dismissed the case, stating it "manifestly lacks" authority.
+On 5 May, the court dismissed the case, stating it "manifestly lacks" the authority to continue the proceedings, as the UAE holds a carveout to the provision of the Genocide Convention that grants the court jurisdiction over such cases.

 Since the beginning of the Sudanese war, the UAE has been using the Bosaso International Airport Co (BIAC) as a key logistical hub to supply the RSF with arms and mercenaries.
-Due to its strategic location and the UAE’s close ties with Puntland’s leadership, Bosaso Airport serves as a crucial transit point for Emirati weapons and Colombian paramilitaries affiliated with Abu Dhabi’s Global Security Service Group (GSSG) to Sudan.
+Due to its strategic location and the UAE's close ties with Puntland's leadership, Bosaso Airport serves as a crucial transit point for Emirati weapons and Colombian paramilitaries affiliated with Abu Dhabi's Global Security Service Group (GSSG) to Sudan.
 In September 2025, Sudan urged Somalia to cease the operations taking place in Bosaso.

-Sudan’s Foreign Ministry accused the UAE of making “desperate efforts” at the Non-Aligned Movement meetings to protect the RSF from condemnation and undercut international solidarity with Sudan.
+Sudan's Foreign Ministry accused the UAE of making "desperate efforts" at the Non-Aligned Movement meetings to protect the RSF from condemnation and undercut international solidarity with Sudan.
 The Ministry said Abu Dhabi should not be allowed to exploit global forums, citing its suggestion of an alternative government.

 In August 2025, the Sudanese government released a statement accusing regional and international communities of targeting Sudan and supporting the RSF's aggression.
 It further claimed that the presence of numerous foreign mercenaries posed a significant threat to the nation's peace and security.
 The government asserted that it possessed undeniable evidence showing that UAE authorities had sponsored and financed mercenaries from Colombia and other neighboring countries.

-United Kingdom

-The UK is the UN Security Council's penholder for Sudan.
-In early 2023, the Foreign, Commonwealth and Development Office (FCDO) initiated secret talks with the RSF.
-In June 2024, The Guardian reported that according to multiple sources, FCDO officials "attempted to suppress criticism" of the United Arab Emirates and its alleged role in supplying arms to the RSF.
-In December 2024, Sudan's Deputy Chairman of the Sovereign Council, Malik Agar, criticized the British government's position on the conflict, stating that if the UK "wants to end the suffering of the Sudanese people, it must communicate with the UAE to stop the logistical support it provides to the militia".
-He also claimed that the Sudanese government was "ready to open a new page with the UK under the new government if it changes the way it manages its foreign files related to Sudan".
-In October 2025, the Sudanese government supplied the UN Security Council with documentation of military equipment made in the UK being used by the RSF.
-The equipment was allegedly sold by UK firms to the UAE, which then sent them to the RSF.
+The UAE is the primary purchaser of Sudanese gold from RSF-controlled areas.
+Through UAE's economic networks gold is channeled from Darfur and other conflict zones into global markets, generating liquidity and linking the RSF to transnational brokerage networks.
+Flexible, informal channels help move supplies, personnel and capital, sustaining the RSF's military capacity and its political relevance.